Go Back

 Instructions

-• Add flour, baking soda, and salt and mix for another minute.
+• Add flour, baking soda, and salt and mix on low or stir until combined.

 • Stir in chocolate and candy canes.

-• When you're ready to bake, preheat oven to 350 degrees F.
+• When you're ready to bake, preheat oven to 375 degrees ℉

 Notes